 “We texted,” said Megan.
 “I thought maybe she was on the same lake and maybe we could get together.”

-The reunion never panned out.
+But that reunion never panned out.
 Kelsey was at Smith Lake, celebrating the holiday.
-But that night, according to the Marine Patrol Division, two boats collided on the water around 10 o’clock.
+That night, according to the Marine Patrol Division, two boats collided on the water in the area of Wren Road just after 10 P.M.
 Five boaters were injured, four were hospitalized, and one has not been seen since.

-Officials have been searching the waterways since the crash, but have not been able to find her.
+Officials have been combing the waterways since the crash, but have not been able to find her.

-Megan still has hope, and all she wants is to give her big sister with that big smile a big hug.
+Megan, however, still has hope, and all she wants is to see her big sister once again.

-“We’re just really thankful for the people that are trying to find her, that are still looking, and say they won’t stop because we really want Kelsey back,” said Megan.
+“We’re just really thankful for the people that are trying to find her, that they’re still looking, and they say they won’t stop because we really want Kelsey back,” said Megan.

 The operator of Kelsey’s boat, 23-year-old William Jackson Fite of Decatur, was arrested Friday on a charge of boating under the influence.
 He is currently being held in the Winston County jail.